-WNV Infection Acquired in Florida: Fifteen human cases of WNV infection with onset in June (4), July (7), and August (4) were reported in 2012 in Duval County, two of which were presumptive positive blood donors who later developed symptoms.
-Three human cases of WNV infection with onset in July (2) and August and a presumptive positive blood donor were reported in Escambia County and one with onset in August was reported in a Leon County resident who also spent time in Jefferson County.
-Two human cases of WNV infection in non-Florida residents who traveled to Florida were acquired in Oklahoma and South Carolina.
+WNV Infection Acquired in Florida: Eleven human cases of WNV infection with onset in June (4), July (5), and August (2) were reported in 2012 in Duval County, one of which was a presumptive positive blood donor who later developed symptoms.
+Two human cases of WNV infection with onset in July and August were reported in Escambia County.
+One human case of WNV infection acquired in Oklahoma was reported in a non-Florida resident who traveled to Florida.

 Imported Dengue: Forty-two cases of dengue with onset in 2012 have been reported in individuals with travel history to a dengue endemic country in the two weeks prior to onset.
-Countries of origin were Brazil, Colombia, Cuba (6), Dominican Republic (5), Ecuador (3), Ghana, Guyana, Haiti (7), Jamaica (6), Mexico, Puerto Rico (4), South Africa, Sri Lanka, Suriname, Trinidad (2), and Turks &
+Countries of origin were Brazil, Colombia, Cuba (6), Dominican Republic (5), Ecuador (3), Ghana, Guyana, Haiti (7), Jamaica (6), Mexico, Puerto Rico (4), South Africa, Sri Lanka, Suriname, Trinidad (2), and Turks & Caicos.

-Caicos.
 Counties reporting cases were Brevard, Broward (8), Collier, Duval, Hillsborough (2), Lake, Lee, Miami-Dade (13), Orange (6), Palm Beach (2), Pinellas, Polk, Sarasota (2), and Seminole (2).
 Eight of the cases were reported in non-Florida residents.